codership/documentation/galeracluster/source/glbparameters.rst

 .. rubric:: ``--control``
 .. _`glb-control`:

-Defines the IP address and port for controlling connections.
+Defines the IP address and port for control connections.

 +-----------------------------+----------------------------------+
 | **Short Argument**          | ``-c``                           |